 Cooked lentils have an earthy flavor, with an almost meat-like texture.
 Roasting them keeps the same meat-like flavor, but gets them deliciously crispy, so they are no longer mushy.
 Try adding them to soups and stews or making a dish with lentils as the main ingredient.

 The quickest way is to use a food processor.
 Trim the ends and remove any tough outer layers.
 Pass them through the feed tube using the slicing disk set at about 4mm.
 Or use a sharp Chef's knife.
 Cut the Brussels sprout in half lengthwise.
-Place the cut side down and thinly slide cross-wise to create shreds.
+Place the cut side down and thinly slice crosswise to create shreds.
 Separate the shreds with your fingers.
 Discard the root end.

 Overcrowding will cause heat from the pan to get trapped under the potatoes and cause them to steam instead of roast.
 For extra crispy potatoes, spread them out in a single layer, and turn them in the pan halfway through the cooking time.